Our Team

 Board Member

 Lynn Edens is an alpaca breeder and partner in a vertically integrated U.S. yarn, knitwear and textile business.
-Reflecting her philanthropic focus on human rights and health care and education access, she has both supported and served as a board or advisory committee member of several of non-profit organizations with community health and/or social justice missions.
+Reflecting her philanthropic focus on human rights and health care and education access, she has both supported and served as a board or advisory committee member of several of nonprofit organizations with community health and/or social justice missions.
 Naturally, it was also this combination of interests that lead to her interest in and support of Quechua Benefit’s important mission and leadership.
-Lynn previously worked on Wall Street for a decade as a bond market analyst – this was in the dark ages between the advent of the fax and that of the smaller-than-a-suitcase cellphone, however.
-She and her husband Wes have four grown children.
+Lynn previously worked on Wall Street for a decade as a bond market analyst – this was in the dark ages between the advent of the fax and that of the smaller-than-a-suitcase cellphone.

 Bruno Franco